Rochester, NY Drug Trafficking Charges

 Defense from an Experienced Rochester Defense Lawyer

 Drug trafficking is the selling of drugs, or, as New York criminal code describes it, the "criminal sale of controlled substance" (Article 220).
-Trafficking charges are looked upon more harshly than drug possession offenses and are always considered a felony.
+Trafficking charges are looked upon more harshly than drug possession offenses.
 Those convicted of this drug crime face significant prison time and fines.

 If you have been accused of drug trafficking, then the time to seek proper defense counsel is now.
 My clients can rest assured that they have a knowledgeable Rochester criminal defense attorney on their side.
 For 20 years, I have been bringing my unparalleled experience as a former prosecutor to the protection of my client's rights and have time and time again ensured the that best possible outcome is placed within their reach.

 Take a proactive stance on your defense today.
 Contact me at Christopher K. Rodeman Attorney at Law.

 Is Drug Trafficking a Felony in New York?

 Yes, drug trafficking is considered a felony offense in the state of New York.
 Depending on the specific type and amount of drugs that were involved, a drug trafficking conviction may result in severe penalties that can include substantial fines and lengthy jail sentences.
 It is important to keep in mind that drug trafficking is a very serious criminal offense in the state of New York that can have lifelong repercussions, so contacting our drug trafficking attorney in Rochester as soon as possible is essential to ensure your rights are protected.